 Making sense of the numbers

 Power output is a hard number; it is measured directly by the force applied to the pedals and the rate of pedal rotation.
 In other words, it measures the work you’ve actually done (assuming your exercise machine was correctly calibrated).
 The total Calories burned, on the other hand, is a calculated number, obtained by dividing the power output by your efficiency.
 This is necessary because measuring the Calories expended directly is a science project.
 The participant needs to be in a thermally-isolated enclosure in which the heat produced can be measured.
 A less demanding and more practical approach is to determine the Calories expended indirectly by measuring oxygen consumption and CO2 output.
 Still pretty technical, as it involves wearing a mask that tracks the oxygen and CO2 flows.
 The calculation of Calories expended by the computer in your stationary bike depends on what value it uses for the efficiency factor: how much of the total metabolic energy output that you produced actually drove the pedals?
-In the present example (150 watts for 30 minutes, equal to 64.5 Calories of actual work done), if we use an efficiency factor of 22%, a reasonable value for a healthy young adult, the total energy would be 64.5/.22 + 50 (50 is the basal rate of energy consumption, which keeps you alive), or 343 Calories.
+In the present example (150 watts for 30 minutes, equal to 64.5 Calories of actual work done), if we use an efficiency factor of 22%, a reasonable value for a healthy young adult, the total energy would be 64.5/.22 + 50 (50 is a half-hour’s worth of basal energy consumption, which keeps you alive), or 343 Calories.
 Your readout should be somewhere in that neighbourhood.

 Heavier people are generally less efficient than lighter ones, and some machines ask for your weight and adjust the efficiency in calculating Calorie output.
 Some don’t.
 But there are no absolute numbers for a given age and weight, so the total energy output (Calories burned) is an estimate.
 There’s not much you can do about your energy efficiency, beyond losing some pounds if you’re overweight.
 Even Lance Armstrong raised his efficiency by only a few percent over years of brutal training.
 And maybe that was the drugs, anyway.